 Making your destination wedding legal, can be complicated and quite frankly a pain in the butt depending on where you’re getting married.
 The process can be overwhelming.
 But here’s the worst kept secret among destination wedding couples: You can have the destination wedding of your dreams without the legal hassles required in your destination.

-Many couples (myself included) have gotten legally married at home before or after their destination wedding.
+Many couples (myself included) have gotten legally married at home before or after their symbolic destination wedding.
 This post will guide you through all the different options for making your destination wedding legal, along with pros, cons, and tips for each.

 Getting Legally Married at Your Destination